UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

  *CSE: Computer Science*

 ## Abstract
 Our idea was to create a robot that can successfully complete a rescue mission through the use of SLAM and object detection.
-The robot drives around, mapping a room using lidar as it goes.
+The robot drives around, mapping a room using LiDAR as it goes.
 While it drives, its camera searches for a green ball.
 Once the green ball is detected, the robot car will use the A* shortest path algorithm to locate the room's nearest exit.

 The robot utilizes the ROS2 topics for sensor fusion along with LiDAR for SLAM (Simultaneous Localization and Mapping).
 We also have Python scripts for real-time object detection on the OAK-D Lite camera, for implementing "follow the gap" navigation for object avoidance, and to manage the robot's movement.

 ## Goals
-1) Use OpenCV plus YOLO for camera vision to identify a tennis ball
-2) Use SLAM on Lidar to map that room
-3) Pin the location of the tennis ball on the room map
-4) Run a script to find the shortest path out of the room

-## Deliverables
 **Our Minimum Viable Product (MVP)**
+- Use OpenCV plus YOLO for camera vision to identify a tennis ball
+- Use SLAM on LiDAR to map that room
+- Pin the location of the tennis ball on the room map

+**Nice-to-Haves**
+- Run a script to find the shortest path out of the room

+## What We Achieved
 - Camera Vision Identifying Tennis Ball
   (video of tennis ball identification)
 - Room Map